tauhid-msu/Gene-Selection-Method-using-Hadoop/README.md

 # Gene-Selection-Method-using-Hadoop
-Selecting Genes from high dimensional microarray using Hadoop based method
+Selecting a small set of genes from high dimensional microarray gene expressions using Hadoop based parallel kNN method